Cape Town has a sensational theatre culture and we invite you to sample the ...

 Help Build the Mandela Day Mosaic at Canal Walk

 Canal Walk Shopping Centre is partnering with LEAP Science and Maths Schools to build a mosaic in the shape of the Mandela Day logo using 17 000 food cans – that’s 6 700kg of food!
 All monetary proceeds will go to the LEAP schools and the food donated will be given to LEAP schools’ community social development partners.
 Head down to the Canal Walk Promotions Court on Monday, 18 July between 9am to 5pm and donate one or more cans of food so that you can join the team taking part in this incredible occasion.
 Volunteers may participate as individuals, in groups or as part of corporate teams.
 There are limited spaces available so register soon to book your 67 minute slot.

 Century Boulevard | Century City | +27 (0)21 529 9699/8

 Donate your Time and Talent

-Save the World, One Sandwich at a Time
+Help the Homeless, One Sandwich at a Time

 Buy the Big Issue

 Just do it; don’t pretend you have a copy stowed away somewhere in your secret garden when a vendor comes past.
 Forking out the cash is a small thing, but it’ll make a big difference; as the proverbial saying goes, “the change is in your pocket”.
 Or, for that matter, spare R2 for the folks selling the ‘Funny Money’ pamphlets – you may even get a chuckle out of it.